jgibbons-cp/sva_scan_examples/README.md

 1) SCAN_RESULTS_DIRECTORY: an environment variable that controls where the scan results are stored.
   The default is /tmp/scan_results/
 2) DAYS_FOR_SCAN_AGE: use scan results from n days ago
+3) HALO_SERVER_GROUP: Populate with a Halo server group to scan only servers in that group
-3) SCAN_EXAMPLES: whether to run the basic examples or only the Qualys comparison report
+4) SCAN_EXAMPLES: whether to run the basic examples or only the Qualys comparison report
-4) HEARTBEAT_INTERVAL: Halo agent's heartbeat interval
+5) HEARTBEAT_INTERVAL: Halo agent's heartbeat interval
-5) SERVER_IP: for unit testing
+6) SERVER_IP: for unit testing
-6) UNIT_TESTS: whether unit tests are executing or not
+7) UNIT_TESTS: whether unit tests are executing or not

 Project Execution
 -----------------